HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 $$f_\alpha : X \! \upharpoonright_\alpha \cong [n] \! \upharpoonright_\alpha$$.

 Since $[n]$ is a _constant_ family over $B$, this means we want $X$ to be _locally constant_.
-This means that bishop finite sets have to basically look like cardinals, but now we're allowed to "twist" the fibres around.
+So bishop finite sets have to basically look like cardinals, but now we're allowed to "twist" the fibres around.

 <div class=boxed markdown=1>